Provider Information on Early Years Entitlements Funding

 Further Clarity from the Department for Education on Charging

 The DfE statutory guidance for local authorities has been updated and comes into force on 1st April 2025.
-This guidance must reflect the law governing the delivery of the early education and childcare entitlements, which has not changed, The updated guidance pits transparency at the heart of how the entitlement should be passed on to parents.
+This guidance must reflect the law governing the delivery of the early education and childcare entitlements, which has not changed, The updated guidance puts transparency at the heart of how the entitlement should be passed on to parents.

 There have been several queries raised with the Department around charging for consumables, and regarding providers setting a certain number of “fully free” places, with the rest being “funded” places, in respect of which providers impose additional mandatory charges.
 The legislation requires the local authority to secure that places are available free of charge to each eligible child in their area, the Department do not consider that offering free places only to some eligible children meets this duty.